Universism and Extensions of V: Conclusions

 We have seen that the Universist has some reason to want to use extension talk in formulating axioms about $V$.
 An expansion of logical resources, combined with a degree of impredicative comprehension, facilitates an interpretation of extension talk that finds a place for our naive reasoning concerning extensions.

 We make some final remarks concerning the state of the dialectic.
-We wish to be conservative about the philosophical upshots one should take.
-What we have established is that {\it if} one is a Universist, and {\it if} one accepts that extension talk concerning $V$ is worth scrutiny, and {\it if} one thinks that the Methodological Constraint is important in answering the Hilbertian Challenge, and {\it if} one regards some impredicative class theory as legitimate, and {\it if} one thinks that we can extend our logical resources using $V$-logic, {\it then} one can encode a substantial amount of talk concerning extensions of $V$ using sets from $V$ and/or classes over $V$, and do so in a way that models similar to $V$ {\it actually} are extended.
-That is an awful lot of hypotheses, and we should be mindful of the dictum ``one person's modus ponens is another's modus tollens''.
-It is perfectly within the purpose of the paper for the conclusion to be taken as absurd and call for a rejection of one (or more) of the antecedents.
-One might take the thesis to show that there is a problem with talking about extended languages or the use of $\mathbf{MK}^+$.
-One might think that the Methodological Constraint is too strict, or not strict enough.
-Further still, one might take the sheer amount of talk of extensions of $V$ that can be coded within the Universist's framework to be evidence of the falsity of her position.
+We wish to be conservative about the philosophical implications of our results.
+What we have established is that those Universists who accept that extension talk concerning $V$ is worth scrutiny and who think that the Methodological Constraint is important in answering the Hilbertian Challenge can encode a substantial amount of talk concerning extensions of $V$ using sets from $V$ and/or classes over $V$, so long as they regard some impredicative class theory as legitimate and think that we can extend our logical resources using $V$-logic.
+There are an awful lot of moving parts involved in setting up this dialectic and we should be mindful that there are different upshots one might take.
+Obviously, one might think that the paper shows that extension talk can be used freely by the Universist.
+However, one might instead take our results to show that there is a problem with talking about extended languages or the use of $\mathbf{MK}^+$.
+Or one might think that the Methodological Constraint is too strict, or not strict enough.
+Further still, one might take the sheer amount of talk of extensions of $V$ that can be coded within the Universist's framework to be evidence of the falsity of their position.
 We have not taken a stand on any of these issues here, but have shown what can be accomplished given the acceptance of certain positions and resources.
-Despite this, the fact remains that with a smidgeon of extra expressive resources, the Universist can utilise far more mathematics than previously thought.
+Nonetheless, the fact remains that with a smidgeon of extra expressive resources, the Universist can utilise far more mathematics than previously thought.
 The doors are thus open to new and intriguing philosophical and mathematical discussions.